BUPT-CS-Assignment/HuffmanCoding/README.md

-# HuffumanCoding
+# HuffmanCoding
-Experiment for coding and decoding with Huffuman Tree.
+Experiment for coding and decoding with Huffman Tree.

 [info] 2021-11-17